zJaaal/DataKey/README.md

 - System.Data.SqlClient
 ```
 - Be sure to change the SQL Server Data Base direction on DataAccess/ConnectionToSql.cs to your own SQL Server direction.
 (You can do this by changing the "server" and "DataBase" strings.)
+- Be sure to change the part of code in DataAccess/UserDao, to your own table name.
 - Finally maintain the same template of tables.
 It is provided on Table.txt

 ## Contributing